Can car insurance companies request medical records?

 An attorney may be able to help in other ways, such as referring you to medical experts who are qualified to treat your injuries.
 Like lawyers, doctors vary in their level of skill.
 Why not trust your case to the best possible practitioner?

 If the insurance company wants to send you to their doctor

 Insurance companies sometimes insist on an independent medical exam (IME) before paying a claim.
 This means going to their preferred doctor and letting him or her render a diagnosis.

 In some cases, insurance companies do this as a matter of standard procedure.
 Occasionally, however, it might be yet another tactic for denying a claim.
 It’s best to politely decline the offer for a second exam unless your attorney gives you the green light.

 Contact Douglas and London today

 Dealing with insurance coverage after an accident is never easy.
 But knowing your rights and insisting on legal help can maximize your chances of getting the compensation you deserve.
-Get in touch with us here at Douglas and London today—we look forward to advocating for you.
+Get in touch with the New York City car accident lawyers here at Douglas and London today—we look forward to advocating for you.